 Looking for movers in Manhattan now can be chaotic.
 Manhattan is a veritable concrete jungle now, but it wasn’t the same 400 years ago.

-If you think Manhattan is a crowded place, wait until you see what it looked at that time.
+If you think that Manhattan is a crowded place, just wait until you see what it looked in its early years.
 Henry Hudson was an English sea explorer and navigator who discovered Canada, some parts of the United States, including Manhattan, NY.

 When Hudson first arrived in Manhattan in 1609, the place was ecologically diverse.
 There were hills, trails, streams, as well as a wide variety of fauna.
 It certainly did not look anything like the metropolis that it is now.
 If early settlers never managed to colonize Manhattan, it would have been one of the most magnificent national parks in the US.